Order of the British Empire: History

 In May 1957, forty years after the foundation of the order, it was announced that St Paul's Cathedral was to serve as the church of the order, and in 1960 a chapel was dedicated for its use within the crypt of the cathedral.
-That year, Commonwealth awards made up 40% of all OBEs and MBEs awarded (and 35% of all living recipients of the higher awards).
+That year, Commonwealth awards made up 40% of all OBEs and MBEs appointed (and 35% of all living recipients of the higher awards).
 Gradually that proportion reduced as independent states within the Commonwealth established their own systems of honours.
 The last Canadian recommendation for the Order of the British Empire was an MBE for gallantry gazetted in 1966, a year before the creation of the Order of Canada.
 On the other hand, the Australian Honours System unilaterally created in 1975 did not achieve bi-partisan support until 1992, which was when Australian federal and state governments agreed to cease Australian recommendations for British honours; the last Australian recommended Order of the British Empire appointments were in the 1989 Queen's Birthday Honours.
 New Zealand continued to use the order alongside its own honours until the establishment of the New Zealand Order of Merit in 1996.
 Other Commonwealth realms have continued to use the Order of the British Empire alongside their own honours.

-In 1993 the Prime Minister, John Major, instituted a reform of the honours system with the aim 'that exceptional service or achievement will be more widely recognised; that greater importance will be given to voluntary service; that automatic honours will end; that the distinction between ranks in military operational gallantry awards will cease'.
-The reforms affected the order at various levels: for example the automatic award each year of a GBE to the Lord Mayor of London ceased; the OBE replaced the Imperial Service Order as an award for civil servants and the number of MBEs awarded each year was significantly increased.
-As part of these reforms the British Empire Medal stopped being awarded by the United Kingdom; (Note: Use of the BEM continued elsewhere in the Commonwealth; in the UK the BEM (civil) was restored to use 2012.) those who would formerly have met the criteria for the medal were instead made eligible for the MBE.
+In 1993, the Prime Minister, John Major, instituted a reform of the honours system with the aim 'that exceptional service or achievement will be more widely recognised; that greater importance will be given to voluntary service; that automatic honours will end; that the distinction between ranks in military operational gallantry awards will cease'.
+The reforms affected the order at various levels: for example the automatic appointment each year of a GBE to the Lord Mayor of London ceased; appointment as OBE replaced the Imperial Service Order for civil servants, and the number of MBEs appointed each year was significantly increased.
+As part of these reforms, the British Empire Medal stopped being awarded by the United Kingdom; (Note: Use of the BEM continued elsewhere in the Commonwealth; in the UK the BEM (civil) was restored to use 2012.) those who would formerly have met the criteria for the medal were instead made eligible for appointment as MBE.

 In 2004, a report entitled A Matter of Honour: Reforming Our Honours System by a Commons select committee recommended phasing out the Order of the British Empire, as its title was "now considered to be unacceptable, being thought to embody values that are no longer shared by many of the country's population".
-The committee further suggested changing the name of the award to the Order of British Excellence, and changing the rank of Commander to Companion (as the former was said to have a "militaristic ring"), as well as advocating for the abolition of knighthoods and damehoods; the government, however, was not of the opinion that a case for change had been made, and the aforementioned suggestions and recommendations were not, therefore, pursued.
+The committee further suggested changing the name of the order to the Order of British Excellence, and changing the rank of Commander to Companion (as the former was said to have a "militaristic ring"), as well as advocating for the abolition of knighthoods and damehoods; the government, however, was not of the opinion that a case for change had been made, and the aforementioned suggestions and recommendations were not, therefore, pursued.